Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 14, 2018

-Believe it or not, a lot of people do choose to represent themselves in criminal cases in LA, even if the case is a misdemeanor or a felony, or even an infraction.
-I've seen people for many years now, representing themselves.
-Sometimes it really doesn't matter.
+Believe it or not, a lot of people do choose to represent themselves in criminal cases in LA, even if the case is a misdemeanor a felony, or even an infraction.
+I've seen people for many years now representing themselves.
+Sometimes, it really doesn't matter.
 A lot of times, especially in an infraction case, the result may well be the same as if you had an attorney.
-Tough to say without obviously seeing the details — whether you had a defense — and sometimes there's lesser charges that can be negotiated by a good criminal defense attorney.
+It's tough to say without obviously seeing the details — whether you had a defense — and sometimes there are lesser charges that a good criminal defense attorney can negotiate.

-But when it comes to felony cases, it's absolutely essential in my opinion that you have your own criminal defense attorney.
-Obviously, criminal defense attorneys have not only gone to school to become a lawyer, but criminal defense is a very specialized area.
+But when it comes to felony cases, it's essential, in my opinion, that you have your criminal defense attorney.
+Obviously, criminal defense attorneys have not only gone to school to become lawyers, but criminal defense is a very specialized area.
 You have to know the ropes.
-You have to know what motions to file, how to argue the motions, how to try to get evidence in, how to try to keep evidence out.
+You have to know what motions to file, how to argue the motions, how to try to get evidence in, and how to try to keep evidence out.

 Once the prosecutors decide in their mind that you're guilty of a crime, they're going to do everything they can to win.
-People think they're just going to be fair and not try to get in certain evidence and go by the rules.
-They're going to try to get whatever evidence in they can, and a lot of times I've seen prosecutors push the rules to the envelope ethically and in fairness.
+People think they're just going to be fair and not try to get certain evidence and go by the rules.
+They're going to try to get whatever evidence they can, and a lot of times, I've seen prosecutors push the rules to the envelope ethically and in fairness.
 That's where a criminal defense attorney obviously has to speak up and fight for their client.
-But, if you're not trained in criminal defense and haven't had experience defending criminal cases, a lot of times you don't know what vehicles can be used to block evidence from coming in and you're not going to be able to counter-argue as strongly as a criminal defense attorney could.
+But, if you're not trained in criminal defense and haven't had experience defending criminal cases, a lot of times you don't know what vehicles can be used to block evidence from coming in.
+You're not going to be able to counter-argue as strongly as a criminal defense attorney could.

 Experienced Criminal Lawyer Gives You The Best Chance

-So, the answer is that it's not a good idea to represent yourself, even if you have stand-by counsel which I've seen people do.
+So, the answer is that it could be better to represent yourself, even if you have stand-by counsel, which I've seen people do.
 But the stand-by counsel can't help you in the case.
 They're not allowed to.
 So, having stand-by counsel really doesn't do you much good unless you later decide that you can't represent yourself.

 Criminal Lawyer Will Know The Proper Motions To File

-So, a lot of times I think I see people trying to represent themselves is when they've decided, I'm not taking any deals.
+So, a lot of times, I think I see people trying to represent themselves when they've decided, I'm not taking any deals.
 I'm going to go and tell my story.
-I'm going to get a not guilty verdict.
-And that's all fine, and well and good.
+I'm going to get a not-guilty verdict.
+And that's all fine and well and good.
 But you don't want to do that if you're not well-equipped to defend yourself.
-Again, the prosecutors are trying to get in all the evidence they can.
+Again, the prosecutors are trying to get all the evidence they can.

 Related Resources: